 On May 6, 2017, a male passenger died ashore while the ship was docked in Basseterre (St Kitts Island).
-The accident occurred during diving excursion.
+The accident occurred during a diving excursion.
 The ship was on 7-day Southern Caribbean cruise (itinerary April 30 – May 7) roundtrip from homeport San Juan Puerto Rico.

 |18 December 2015||Crew / Passenger Crimes|

-(sexual) On December 18, 2015, a 31-year-old male crew was arrested for alleged molestation of an 11-year-old female passenger.
+(sexual) On December 18, 2015, a 31-year-old male crew was arrested for the alleged molestation of an 11-year-old female passenger.
 While still on the ship, the girl told her parents that the man (of Honduran origin) fondled her 3 times.
 After confessing to the crime, he was charged with 3 counts of “lewd and lascivious molestation of a minor”.
 The incident occurred during 5-day Florida Bahamas cruise (itinerary Dec 18 – 23) from homeport Miami to Key West, Nassau, Castaway Cay (Disney private island).

 |08 January 2015||Boat Rescue|

 (overboard) On January 8, 2015, a Royal Caribbean Oasis of the Seas passenger (Frank Jade) fell overboard.
-The man was later spotted floating in open sea by crew on MS Disney Magic (navigating on the same itinerary route).
+The man was later spotted floating in open sea by the crew on MS Disney Magic (navigating on the same itinerary route).
 The Disney ship stopped, lowered a boat and saved the man.
 When the ship docked at Punta Langosta (call port Cozumel Mexico), the Oasis ship passenger was transferred to a hospital ashore.

 |02 December 2014||Propulsion / Power Loss|